 Adrienne has spent the last few seasons learning the ropes at other market gardens, and Hannah’s getting back to the land after diverging from farming to become an ecologist.

 We were so young when we met that we can’t even remember it, and our friendship has become something of a family legend.
-Growing up on old farmsteads around the corner from each other, we spent our youth running through corn fields, building tree forts, teaching each other to grow the vegetables that we each loved and picnicking in our orchards.
+Growing up on old farmsteads around the corner from each other, we spent our youth running through corn fields, building tree forts, and teaching each other to grow the vegetables that we each loved.
 After living in different cities for a while, we both realized that we wanted to be farmers after all, so we packed up Charlie and spent the next year scouring Ontario for land until we drove down a treed lane and found Charlie’s Acres.
-We haven’t looked back.